Sinja-B/New-repository/README.md

 # New-repository
-This is the new repository I created
+This is the new repository I created.
 And this is how I edit the README.